10 great ways to celebrate Valentine's Day

 That's a lot of driving.
 For a shorter trip, take a self-guided tour of the chocolateries of Madison.

 There will be several places to do that over Valentine's Day weekend.
 On Feb.
-12, ski or snowshoe one of the best and longest candlelit loops at Mille Lacs Kathio State Park in north-central Minnesota.
+17, ski or snowshoe one of the best candlelit loops at Gooseberry Falls State Park on the North Shore.

 Shop by the light of ice lantern